ArunMichaelDsouza/arunmichaeldsouza.com/blogs/using-joypad.js-for-a-better-gaming-experience-on-the-web.md

 ![](/img/blogs/using-joypad.js-for-a-better-gaming-experience-on-the-web/3.png)

-Button and axis states in the Gamepad interface

 Even though it was pressed, the value remains **false**.
 That is because once after you release the button, the state of the button is reverted.
 So you can't really capture the button state (and as mentioned earlier there is no standard event for this) and the state is lost.

 What if we wrap this inside a **setInterval()** call -

 ![](/img/blogs/using-joypad.js-for-a-better-gaming-experience-on-the-web/4.png)

-Capturing button state changes using setInterval()

 ![](/img/blogs/using-joypad.js-for-a-better-gaming-experience-on-the-web/5.png)

-Button state changes

 Now we are able to catch the button state as it updates, but is this the best way to do it?